16 Jan 2025

 It’s a truism that MPs represent their constituencies.
 They’ll want to know how a climate plan will benefit their constituents.
 You can find lots of useful information about your constituency by using Friends of the Earth’s Near You tool.
 This will provide you with examples you can use in your meeting (and print to hand to your MP) to illustrate the need for action, such as:

-- How many people are living in cold homes that need better insulation.
+- How many people are living in poorly insulated cold homes.

 - How many people suffer from respiratory problems, aggravated by air pollution.